CatnissCullen/Codesk--CodexManager/README.md

 - Codesk depends on the VS Code Extension Host runtime support for `node:sqlite`.
 - Your system Node.js installation does not need to support `node:sqlite`, but the VS Code runtime does.
-- Some actions, such as opening a conversation in the official Codex extension, require the official OpenAI Codex extension to be installed.